yearn/seafood/README.md

   You can use your own explorer and rpc urls, but without premium access you'll likely get rate limit errors in seafood.
 You can also ask someone at yearn for access to internal explorer and rpc urls.

-4 - Run the app:
+4 - Run the app
 ```console
 yarn start
 ```